-- 1. At year-end 2018, a total of 51,436 prisoners (about 29% of all prisoners in the custody of the Federal Bureau of Prisons (BOP)) had not attained a high-school diploma, general equivalency degree (GED), or other equivalent certificates before entering prison.7 - 2.
+- 1. At year-end 2018, a total of 51,436 prisoners (about 29% of all BOP prisoners) had not attained a high-school diploma, general equivalency degree (GED), or other equivalent certificates before entering prison.7 - 2.
 At year-end 2018, a total of 23,567 prisoners identified English as their second language (13% of all BOP prisoners).8 - 3.
-64% of people in prison are academically eligible to enroll in a postsecondary education program, meaning that at the time of incarceration their highest level of educational attainment was a GED or high school diploma.9 - 4.
+64% of people in prison are academically eligible to enroll in a postsecondary education program, meaning that at the time of incarceration their highest level of educational attainment was a GED or high school diploma.
+9 - 4.
 Students assigned to a school that has one standard deviation higher suspension rate are 15 to 20 percent more likely to be arrested and incarcerated as adults.
 10 - 5.
 The costs of mass incarceration are astounding.
 California spends 8.6 billion for its prison system.
 Average cost per inmate is \$64,642.
 California can afford to send more than five kids to school for every person it keeps in jail or prison.